Firecracker microVMs

 result = sandbox.run_code("print(1 + 1)")

 print(result.text) # 2 Drive sandboxes straight from your app — spawn, exec, files, and code execution in a few lines.
-A REST and WebSocket API sits underneath for anything else, and a CLI ships for operators.
+A REST + WebSocket API sits underneath for everything else, and a CLI ships for operators.

 import qbox